World Cup pre-game: Netherlands vs. Argentina

 Twenty years earlier Argentina had beaten the Netherlands 3-1 in the 1978 World Cup final.

 Dutch midfielder Nigel de Jong remains out of the tournament with a groin injury.
-Late on Tuesday, it was reported that Dutch captain Robin van Persie could also miss the match with a stomach illness, but he was placed in the starting lineup on Wednesday afternoon just ahead of kick-off.
+Late on Tuesday, it was reported that Dutch captain Robin van Persie could also miss the match with a stomach illness.

 Angel di Maria of Argentina will also miss this match due to injury.
 However, fellow forward Sergio Aguero is now ready to play again after recovering from his injury.